trainline-eu/stations/README.md

 ----------- | -----
 `id` | Internal unique identifier.
 `name` | Name of the station as it is locally known; see `info_*` for translations.
+`language` | Language in which the station name is provided
 `slug` | Guaranteed to be unique across all the _suggestable_ stations; see `is_suggestable`.
 `uic` | The UIC code of the station.
 `uic8_sncf` | SNCF sometimes uses an UIC code with 8 digits instead of 7.
 The last digit is a checksum.